Nancy Silverton: Spago, Campanile, LaBrea Bakery

-Campanile and La Brea Bakery

-In 1989, Silverton, her then-husband, chef, the late Mark Peel, and Manfred Krankl opened Campanile, about which the late food critic Jonathan Gold would later write: "It is hard to overstate Campanile's contributions to American cooking."
-Almost as an afterthought, Silverton and Peel opened La Brea Bakery in a space which adjoined the main restaurant prior to the opening of Campanile.
+In 1989, Silverton and her late husband, chef Mark Peel, opened Campanile with Manfred Krankl.
+Critic Jonathan Gold later wrote, "It is hard to overstate Campanile's contributions to American cooking."
+Silverton and Peel opened La Brea Bakery in a space which adjoined the main restaurant prior to the opening of Campanile.
 Silverton served as the head baker at the bakery and the head pastry chef at the restaurant, which was located on La Brea Avenue in the Hancock Park area of Los Angeles.

-Silverton had limited experience from baking bread while a pastry chef at Spago and began to experiment with recipes after she read an article about a San Francisco artisan bakery, Acme.
-She used grapes, which had natural yeast, and let them soak for days in flour and water.
-She then mixed the dough, shaped the loaves by hand, and let them rise twice over a two-day period.
-After six months and "hundreds" of attempts to perfect the recipe, she was satisfied.
-Artisan bread was then largely unknown in Los Angeles, and within weeks, sales were up to $1,000 a day at the bakery.
-On Thanksgiving in 1990, the line to buy bread stretched around the block and partway down a side street.
+Silverton had experience baking bread while a pastry chef at Spago, and began to experiment with recipes after she read an article about Acme, an artisan bakery in Berkeley, California.
+She used the natural yeast from grapes, soaking them for days in flour and water.
+She shaped the loaves by hand, and let them rise twice over a two-day period.
+After six months and "hundreds" of attempts to perfect the recipe, she was satisfied.On Thanksgiving in 1990, the line to buy bread stretched around the block and partway down a side street.

-Campanile was equally successful from the start.
-Silverton and Peel were well known through their work at Spago and Michael's, and Campanile was uniformly lauded by the press.
-Reservations were difficult, and during their first year, annual sales exceeded $2 million.
-Silverton would bake bread all night, sleep briefly, wake mid-morning to prepare pastries and desserts for the restaurant, and nap again before dinner.
+Silverton and Peel were well known through their work at Spago and Michael's.
+It was difficult for customers to get reservations at Campanile due to its popularity, and during their first year, annual sales exceeded $2 million.
+Silverton baked bread all night, slept briefly, and woke mid-morning to prepare pastries and desserts for the restaurant.
+Then she would nap again before dinner.
 In 1991, she won the James Beard Foundation's Outstanding Pastry Chef award.
-In an article on the awards, the Los Angeles Times wrote that she had "not only given Los Angeles great bread, but through her work at Campanile, she has virtually redefined what dessert is."
+The Los Angeles Times wrote that she had "not only given Los Angeles great bread, but through her work at Campanile, she has virtually redefined what dessert is."